ankeshbanerjee/ankeshbanerjee/README.md

 ## 🚀 About Me

-### I'm an undergrad student of Computer Science and Engineering, currently a sophomore. 💻
+### I'm an undergrad student of Computer Science and Engineering, currently in pre-final year. 💻

 <br>